Advanced Game Search

 The main cons of the game

 • Save System: The lack of auto-saves or checkpoints is a common complaint.
-Players must return to a central hub to save, leading to frustration if they die and lose significant progress.
+Players must return to a central hub to save, which can lead to significant backtracking and loss of progress upon dying.

 The features or elements that are missing from the game according to users